 Interruptions of Studies should not exceed 12 months in total over the duration of a studentship.
-This excludes periods of parental leave or long-term sickness, which are covered separately in UKRI Training Grant T&Cs and guidance.
+This excludes periods of parental leave or long-term sickness covered by medical certificate/s, which are covered separately in UKRI Training Grant T&Cs and guidance.

-4.8 Other Funding
+4.9 Other Funding